 UV exposure is believed to cause between 50 and 90% of all skin cancer cases depending on region .
 Risk factors for skin cancer include:

 - genetics: Individuals with fair skin that freckle easily are at high risk

 - behaviours: Limiting sun exposure at higher UV levels and using sun protection

 - immune competence: Individuals taking immunosuppressant drugs or have a disorder that affects their immune system (e.g HIV).

 Read the latest statistics on melanoma on the melanoma webpage.

-- rickets (resulting in bowed legs and knocked knees) in children
+- rickets in children: causes the bowing of legs and knocked knees

-- osteoporosis and osteomalacia (affecting the bones) in adults.
+- osteoporosis and osteomalacia in adults: causing weak and brittle bones.